wasdwasd0105/limbo_tensor/docs/unlock-pkvm.md

-## 1. You can install the Magik module
+## 1. You can install the Magik module (no longer work after Android 14)
 [https://github.com/wasdwasd0105/limbo_tensor/releases/](https://github.com/wasdwasd0105/limbo_tensor/releases/)

 ## 2. Guide to use fastboot to unlock pKVM